 Large-scale structural re-identification attacks compare nodes against their 2-neighborhoods in their local re-identification (or propagation) phase, therefore, the more similar a node is to its neighborhood, the lower chance it has for being re-identified.
 It is important to capture this property by anonymity measures.
-Based on this, we defined LTA [12] as follows:

-Definition 1 A Local Topological Anonymity measure is a function, denoted as $LTA(\cdot)$ , which represents the hiding ability of a node in a social network graph against attacks considering solely the structural properties of the node limited to its d-neighborhood.
+Our approach for measuring anonymity is called Local Topological Anonymity (LTA), and we defined LTA [12] as follows: Definition 1 A Local Topological Anonymity measure is a function, denoted as $LTA(\cdot)$, which represents the hiding ability of a node in a social network graph against attacks considering solely the structural properties of the node limited to its d-neighborhood1.

-Based on this definition, we can introduce LTA variants that are tailored for some specific attacks.
+Based on this definition, we can introduce LTA variants that are tailored for some specific attacks, e.g., $LTA{\alpha} : (v \in G, G) \mapsto \mathbb{R}$.
 These variants may have different ways of calculation or depend on different measures of similarity.
 The similarity function depends on the node fingerprinting function that the given attacks rely on.
-For example, Nar09 (and also the algorithm proposed in [20]) simply compares the sets of neighbors of nodes (of $G{src}$ ) to the neighbors of their friends-of-friends (in $G{tar}$ ) by using cosine similarity.
+For example, Nar09 (and also the algorithm proposed in [20]) simply compares the sets of neighbors of nodes (of G{src}) to the neighbors of their friends-of-friends (in G{arr}) by using cosine similarity2.